 MiGreedy

-A fast, parallel implementations of the iGreedy algorithm for large-scale anycast census
+A fast, parallel improved version of the iGreedy algorithm for large-scale anycast-aware geolocation

 180 150W 120W 90W 60W 30W 000 30E 60E 90E 120E 150E 180